My essay on energy in the bottle, written in 750 liquid words

 Stará Hora, Žižkov.
 Loess & sand.
 Riesling & friends.

-I'm not much of a cocktail drinker, so I had to make a G&T of my own… Probably our most famous wine.
-When the 2015 juice (our first edition of this wine) was fermenting, its aroma was super reminiscent of juniper berries and its slightly bitter aftertaste of tonic.
-As a result, 1) everybody in the winery was constantly tasting it on barrel 2) it earned “GT” as a working title scribbled on the barrel - and the name has stuck with it ever since.
+When the 2015 juice (our first edition of this wine) was fermenting, its aroma was super reminiscent of juniper berries and its slightly bitter aftertaste made it taste like tonic water.
+As a result, everybody in the winery was constantly tasting it on barrel, and it earned “GinTonic” as a working title scribbled on the barrel, and the name stuck ever since.

 Files to download:

 The White Labels are our top-shelf wines, the pinnacle of our work.
 Hailing from our most interesting micro-locations, oldest vines, and often field blends.
 This unique energy is preserved by the gentlest treatment and several years of undisturbed ageing in our cellar.
 Minimal interventions, maximum genius loci.

 These wines speak about our quest for elegance in all our imperfections.
 Purism inside and out.
 Pouring in our hearts as well as all our long-term work and know-how, something I'm proud of.
 All that is reflected on the labels.
 When working on them, we took out elements that weren’t essential until only my signature and the name of the wine remained.
 Because, as they say, perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.

 I don't wanna look like a natural-born sage - it took me some time to get there.
 My journey, like many others, has been paved with gold engravings and curlicues, like on a fancy tombstone.
 “Nestarec, a wine for funerals”, as a friend of mine dubbed it back then.
 Oops.
 But I remember that period fondly - it's a part of my evolution.
 No regrets, like in that famous Edith Piaf song.